Search for Light Exotic Fermions in Double-Beta Decays: Discovery potential of future decay experiments

 Systematic uncertainties can bias the event energy reconstruction.
 Many detector-specific sources of bias should be considered.
 However, their overall impact can be parameterized through a shape factor with the form $f(E)=1+a\cdot E+b\cdot E^2+c/E$ where $a$, $b$ and $c$ are parameters that are considered to be known with limited accuracy ({\it i.e.} $\sigma_a$, $\sigma_b$ and $\sigma_c$).
 Current-generation experiments are typically able to control the energy reconstruction bias at the per-cent level.
 To incorporate this systematic uncertainty in our analysis, we randomize $a$, $b$ and $c$ during the generation of the pseudo-data and run the fit using not-deformed PDFs~\cite{Cousins:1991qz}.
 The parameters are sampled from normal distributions centred at 0 and with a sigma of $10^{-3}\,\text{keV}^{-1}$, $10^{-6}\,\text{keV}^{-2}$ and $10^{-3}\,\text{keV}$, respectively.
 We tested that this parameterization covers the maximal distortions estimated by the experiments.
 The result of this procedure is a broadening of the test statistic distribution and a reduction of the power of the statistical analysis.

 Figure~\ref{sensitivity_exposure} shows our projected sensitivity for a generic $^{76}$Ge experiment and a sterile neutrino with a mass of 500\,keV.
 The sensitivity for different background rates and exposure values is given in terms of the median 90\% confidence level (C.L.) upper limit on $\sin^2\theta$~\cite{Cowan:2010js}.
-As mentioned above, the upper limit is proportional to the sum in quadrature of the statistical and systematic uncertainties.
-The computed sensitivities follow accurately the expected analytical expression:
+The upper limit scales approximately as the sum in quadrature of the statistical and systematic uncertainties.
+As long as the statistical uncertainty is dominant, the upper limit improves by increasing the exposure.
+The sensitive saturates when the statistical uncertainty becomes comparable with the systematic one.

-The parameters $k_1$ and $k_2$ cannot be computed without a full analysis.
-They depend on the isotope specific parameters (e.g. molar mass, phase space factor, Q-value and NME), the assumed mass of the sterile neutrino and the systematic uncertainties.
-They also capture the capability of the fit to differentiate between two spectral shapes.

 The vertical lines in the figure mark the exposure that has been collected by GERDA, as well as the exposure planned for the two phases of LEGEND.
 LEGEND has the potential to improve the sensitivity by an order of magnitude compared to GERDA, assuming that the systematic uncertainties can be kept below the statistical uncertainty.
 A significant improvement is expected even in the conservative scenario in which the systematic uncertainties are not reduced with respect to the current level.